หมายเหตุ

 // Output: Area of the square = 144

 An override method provides a new implementation of the method inherited from a base class.
-The method that is overridden by an override declaration is known as the overridden base method.
+An override method declaration provides a more specific implementation of the overridden base method.
 An override method must have the same signature as the overridden base method. override methods support covariant return types.
 In particular, the return type of an override method can derive from the return type of the corresponding base method.

-An override declaration cannot change the accessibility of the virtual method.
+An override declaration can't change the accessibility of the virtual method.
 Both the override method and the virtual method must have the same access level modifier.

-You cannot use the new, static, or virtual modifiers to modify an override method.
+You can't use the new, static, or virtual modifiers to modify an override method.

 An overriding property declaration must specify exactly the same access modifier, type, and name as the inherited property.
 Read-only overriding properties support covariant return types.
 The overridden property must be virtual, abstract, or override.